 Jackie Shroff: The original 'Hero' (1983) of Bollywood, at Jackie's peak in the late 80s and early 90s, he was a bankable star, who could make a significant impact with his characters.
 That's certainly becoming the case for his son Tiger Shroff.

 Anil Kapoor: The 'jhakaas' star of Bollywood has certainly refined himself with age.
 Having made a name for himself as a tapori character in the 80s, Kapoor became an international star post Slumdog Millionaire (2008), even playing a part in Mission Impossible: Ghost Protocol.

 Akshaye Khanna: The long-haired Khanna, who made his debut with 'Himalay Putra' in 1997, is a far cry from the semi-bald yet highly-rated actor of present times.
-Even though Khanna isn't a superstar per se, he is among the rare breed of actors who barely does poor acting, even if it's a bad film.
-He recently impressed moviegoers and critics in the films 'Mom' and 'Ittefaq' (both 2017 releases)
+Even though Khanna isn't a superstar per se, he is among the rare breed of actors who barely does poor acting, even if it's a flop film.
+He recently impressed moviegoers and critics in the films Mom and Ittefaq (both 2017 releases).

 Do you remember how some of our actors, who have been in the industry for many years, looked like when they were just starting out?
 We turn back the clock by charting how some big male stars looked then

 Sign up for all the latest news, top galleries and trending videos from Mid-day.comSubscribe